Kingminer7/gdps-switcher/about.md

 - [TheSillyDoggo](https://github.com/TheSillyDoggo) - Finding some bindings for the event levels to work on mac
 <### Server Owners: see [here](https://github.com/Kingminer7/gdps-switcher/blob/main/ServerIntegration.md)>
 ## Known Problems
-- Globed needs a different server to work.
-- BetterProgression plays animations every time you switch servers.
-- Servers that don't support 2.2 will not work.
+- Servers that don't support current GD will not work.
 (Will not fix)
-- Event levels only show if server owners set them.
-(Will not fix)
-- Incompatible with SorkoPiko's No Rate Limit (Can not fix)
 - Some mods may not function properly on private servers.
+- Fruitspace servers do not work.